Client: Capital One | Industry: Financial | Region: Global

 Capital One worked with O.C.
 Tanner to develop their ONEderful recognition program, powered by Culture Cloud.
 Kelley Lynch, HR Director, explains: “It's such a good partnership because both our companies have gone through this transformation to think not just about a specific technology, but what is the recognition experience we want to create?
 How do we make it an experience for our associates?
 We bounce ideas off each other, we often test things…it’s a true partnership.”

 The program is designed to meet associates where they are.
-It includes multiple integrations to ensure it is easy to use and associates can recognise immediately when they see great work happening.
+It includes multiple integrations to ensure it is easy to use and associates can recognize immediately when they see great work happening.
 Capital One integrated the multiple tools their associates use every day with the Culture Cloud platform so associates can send appreciation in their flow of work—whether they are on Outlook, Slack, or Chrome—without having to use another system.

 “We put tools where those moments happen because the power of recognition is magnified when it’s timely versus when you give it three weeks later,” explains Lynch.
 The company also built a Slack bot to answer recognition questions and provide information on ONEderful, which allows Lynch’s team to focus more on recognition strategy, education, and awareness rather than process questions.